jpace7/Java-Signalr/README.md

 # Java-Signalr X10 Raspberry PI

-Soem old code I wrote to control my X10 Home automation form a raspberry Pi using MOCHAD and signalr
+Some old code I wrote to control my X10 Home automation from a raspberry Pi using MOCHAD and signalr